krokyk/jwt-nodejs-express-tutorial/README.md

 ![Response](images/06-02.png)

 This is all nice, but what if you don't want to display the whole content to anyone, but only the content they are authors of?
-You need to add some authentication to the server to do that.
+You need to add some authentication and authorization to the server to do that.

 # 07 - Add an Authentication Endpoint